 Project Description and Objectives

-The City wishes to revisit and review the improvements that were proposed previously for phases two and three and develop a new plan that is in line with current requirements.
-The objective of this project is to develop a master plan update that takes into consideration the site’s current usage and changes to the surrounding area.
-Extensive public engagement will help inform the planning, design and development of a facility that reflects community sentiment.
+The City reviewed the improvements proposed previously for phases two and three and sought additional updates to develop the new plan in line with current requirements.
+The objective of this project was to develop a facility expansion plan update, taking into consideration the site’s current usage and changes to the surrounding area.
+Extensive community engagement informed the planning, design and development of the facility to reflect community sentiment.

 - Analysis of existing site conditions